mojpalac/mojpalac/docs/books/kotlin_coroutines/kotlin_coroutines.md

 ### Coroutine context

-CoroutineContext is conceptually similar to a map or a set collection.
-It is an indexed set of Element instances, where each Element is also a CoroutineContext.
+CoroutineContext is conceptually similar to a `map` or a `set` collection.
+It is an indexed set of `Element` instances, where each `Element` is also a `CoroutineContext`.
 Every element in it has a unique Key that is used to identify it.
-This way, CoroutineContext is just a universal way to group and pass objects to coroutines.
+This way, `CoroutineContext` is just a universal way to group and pass objects to coroutines.
 These objects are kept by the coroutines and can determine how these coroutines should be running (what their state is, in which thread, etc).

 **Adding contexts** - What makes CoroutineContext truly useful is the ability to merge two of them together.